apache/tvm/docs/how_to/nnpack.md

 ### Build/Install NNPACK

-If the trained model meets some conditions of using NNPACK, you can build MXNet with NNPACK support.
+If the trained model meets some conditions of using NNPACK, you can build TVM with NNPACK support.
 Follow these simple steps:
 * Build NNPACK shared library with the following commands. _TVM_ will link NNPACK dynamically.